 We would like to dedicate this post to the lives lost in the Orlando shooting.
 Our hearts go out to their friends and families.
 As Obama said: “In the face of hate and violence, we will love one another.”

-Nigerian novelist Chinelo Okparanta wins the Lambda Literary Awards for best lesbian fiction.
+Nigerian novelist Chinelo Okparanta has won the Lambda Literary Awards for best lesbian fiction for the second time.
 The Lambda Literary Awards (the lammys) is based in the US.
 Every year, it is awarded to literary works that address lesbian, gay, bi-sexual, and trans (LGBT) themes.

-Opkaranta’s winning novel is titled Under the Udala Trees and was published by Houghton Mifflin Harcourt.
+Okparanta first won it in 2014 for her short story collection Happiness, Like Water.
+This second win is for her novel Under the Udala Trees, published by Houghton Mifflin Harcourt.
 Set against the Biafra War, the story explores a young Igbo woman’s attempt to make sense of her same-sex desires in a society that saw it as wrong.
 The novel was published last year to critical acclaim.
 Helon Habila praised Okpharanta’s “folkloric prose.”
 Taiye Selasi said the novel is “raw, emotionally intelligent and unflinchingly honest,” Maaza Mengiste thought it was “unforgettable” and “stunning.”

-Congrats to Opkaranta for this win.
+Congrats to Okparanta for this win.
 Kudos to her for contributing to the global conversation about the prevailing attitude towards same-sex relationships in African communities.

 In recent years, Africa has been in the middle of global conversations around LGBT experiences.
 In 2014, the Nigerian government passed a law that made homosexuality criminal, sparking outrage in various African intellectual communities.
 That same year, Kenyan writer Binyavanga Wainaina became the first high profile figure in the African literary community to make his homosexuality public.
 It was a powerful act of public goodwill that brought a significant measure of attention to the anti-gay culture of many African communities.
 He also cleared out a space for positive and uplifting conversations around the place of LGBT life within African cities and communities.